 Bursaries for Mindfulness-based Supervision

-We carefully review each application to ensure that the money is used to best effect.
-Applicants complete a detailed application about why they wish to apply for a bursary.
-They can apply for either 3 or 6 hours of bursary-assisted supervision at any one time depending on their circumstances.
+You can apply for either 3 or 6 hours of bursary assisted supervision with a Mindfulness Network supervisor at any one time depending on your circumstances.
 A bursary place is not a free place.
-We ask applicants to think carefully about the value placed on supervision in the light of their own finances and to contribute as much as they are able to.
+We ask you to think carefully about the value you place on supervision in the light of your own finances and to contribute as much as you can toward the supervision.

 What we look for in a bursary application

-A bursary application should show how it aligns with the Mindfulness Network Mission Statement and specifically how this bursary will bring benefit to the development of quality mindfulness and/or to hard to reach groups.
+A bursary application should show how it aligns with our Mission Statement and, specifically, how this bursary will bring benefit to the development of quality mindfulness in the UK and beyond.

 Bursary applicants need to demonstrate the effort and ability they have made to set up their own mindfulness teaching in a way that is sustainable financially.
 The bursary is not a substitute for that effort and ability.
 Like other ventures in life, mindfulness-based teachers need to consider practical issues such as income and sustainability when embarking on teaching; the idea that everyone has an entitlement or right to teach mindfulness is a false one.